Breathing a sigh of relief

 Lung cancer is the leading cause of cancer death in the United States, accounting for about 1 in 5, according to the American Cancer Society.
 Each year, more people die of lung cancer than of colon, breast and prostate cancers combined.

-When it comes to battling this most fatal cancer, Community Healthcare System wields a powerful new weapon.
+When it comes to battling this most fatal cancer, Powers Health wields a powerful weapon.

-“The Ion robotic-assisted endoluminal system is a game-changer for biopsying, diagnosing and treating lung cancer,” said Bilal Safadi, MD, a pulmonologist with Community Care Network, Inc., on staff at St. Mary Medical Center in Hobart.
+“The Ion robotic-assisted endoluminal system is a game-changer for biopsying, diagnosing and treating lung cancer,” said Bilal Safadi, MD, a pulmonologist on staff at St. Mary Medical Center in Hobart.
 “This unprecedented technology allows us to go further into the lungs and find nodules at a smaller size and at an earlier stage, which significantly improves patients’ five-year prognosis.”

-Robin Biggs, a 61-year-old Hebron resident, is one of more than 100 patients at St. Mary Medical Center who has benefited from Ion’s technology since it arrived at the hospital in August 2022.
+Robin Biggs, a Hebron resident, is one of the numerous patients at St. Mary Medical Center who has benefited from Ion’s technology since it arrived at the hospital in August 2022.

 Biggs was referred to Safadi after she wasn’t getting better from treatments for what she was told was bronchitis.